CS520-Spring2025/hw3_solution/expense_tracker/README.md

 ## Features
 - Add a new transaction: First specify the amount and category.
 Then click on the Add transaction button.
 Adds the new transaction to the list and updates the total cost.
 - Filter the transaction list by either amount or category: First specify the amount or category to be matched.
 Then click the corresponding Filter button.
 Highlights the matching transactions in the list.
+- Select a transaction row from the table and click the "Remove selected transaction" button to delete it.
+If no valid transaction is selected, the user is shown an error message.